 The artistry and expertise of our experts defines the unrivalled character of Carlos I.

-In Ignacio's words, "To be a Master Blender, you need to have great sensitivity and affection for brandy.
+In the words of Marcos, to be a Master Blender, “you need to have great sensitivity and a real affection for brandy.
 It is a world in which sensations and perceptions are transmitted, in which you work with a product that is both delicate and complicated, such as brandy".

 Jesús Figuereo Gutiérrez is a true craftsman who has been with us for 31 years.
 His main job is the maintenance and repair of the American oak butts in the winery.